joshdchang/augie-ui-prototypes/README.md

 # Augie UI Prototypes

-This repo demonstrates using Tailwind, Next.js, and Apollo Client to create UI
+This was a proof-of-concept demo I made while interning at a startup during high school.
+Was mostly some UI prototypes using Tailwind, Next.js, and Apollo Client

 ## Preview